-The Key Features of the Corporate Practice of Optometry in California
+The Key Features of the Corporate Practice of Optometry in Los Angeles, California

 In California, forming and practicing as a professional optometry corporation may provide legal advantages over practicing as a sole proprietor or optometry partnership.
 However, incorporating a professional corporation is a tricky procedure, requiring strict compliance with state and federal statutes.
 Outlined below are some of the key features and reasons for forming a California professional optometry corporation.

 A professional optometry corporation is created under California state law and is designated to practice the profession of medicine.
 California professional optometry corporations are governed by the Moscone-Knox Professional Corporation Act (Corp C §§13400–13410), the general provisions of the California Corporations Code, and regulators promogulated by the California Board of Optometry.
 Contact your Los Angeles optometry attorneys for more information.

 What are some advantages of a Professional Optometry Corporation?

 Legal Protection – A professional optometry corporation allows for the separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
 While a professional corporation cannot protect a doctor from malpractice claims (professional liability), if formed and operated correctly, it may protect the doctors’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee-related lawsuits.
 This is especially important for a doctor running their own optometry practice.

 Business Credit – Building business credit under a professional optometry corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.

 Taxation – By electing your professional optometry corporation as an S-Corp, profits and losses pass through to shareholders, which avoids double taxation.
 S-Corp election also reduces self-employment taxes on shareholders who draw distributions.